Jessop & Son

-Jessop & Son was a department store located in Nottingham, England and became part of the John Lewis Partnership.
+Jessop & Son was a department store, located in the English city of Nottingham, and often known as Jessops of Nottingham.
+It became part of the John Lewis Partnership, and the store was eventually rebranded to John Lewis & Partners.

 Early history

 Early history of how the store started is vague.
 It is believed that a store in Long Row, Nottingham was opened by a Mr John Townsend in October 1804 however records are lost from the period after.
 In 1828, Mr Townsend went into partnership with a William Daft, but when Mr Townsend left, a new partner joined in 1840 - Mr I. Kirk.
 This however only last three years and in 1859 Mr Daft went into partnership with Mr Zebedee Jessop.
 The business, known as the Midland Counties Mourning Warehouse, was run by both William Daft and Zebedee Jessop until 1866 when Mr Daft died, leaving Mr Jessop in sole charge.

 In 1876 Zebedee Jessop took his son William on as a partner, and by 1897 when the store had outgrown its premises and with the lease expiring the store moved from Long Row to King Street.
 In 1907 Zebedee Jessop died and left his son William James Jessop in full control of the business.
 William was frequently in the headlines of local newspapers as he refused to accept the Shops Act of 1912, which stated that shops must close a half day each week, ignoring the rule and paying the fines instead.
 William Jessop was also archaic in that 80% of trade was done on credit.

 However the advent of the First World War changed the store.
 Out was tailoring, in came ready made clothes, Lifts, typewriters and motor vehicles all came in as the business modernised with the time.
 The store continued to grow purchasing further units along Kings Street, but in 1920 William Jessop died and the growth of the business stopped.